U.S. Seizes Iranian Fuel From 4 Tankers Bound For Venezuela

 "We are seeing more and more global shipping fleets avoiding the Iran-Venezuela trade due to our sanctions implementation and enforcement efforts," the State Department's Ortagus said.
 "The United States remains committed to our maximum pressure campaigns against the Iranian and Maduro regimes."

-In a tweet, Iran's Ambassador to Venezuela Hojat Soltani rejected as "fake news" the U.S. claim of seizing the four tankers.
+In a tweet, Hojat Soltani, Iran's ambassador to Venezuela, rejected the U.S. claim of seizing the four tankers.

 Otra mentira y guerra psicológica de la máquina de propaganda de #EEUU.— Hojat Soltani (@soltanihojjat) August 13, 2020